At-home truths: young people write about the Covid crisis | Business Post

 Last month, the newspapers representative group NewsBrands Ireland invited secondary-school students to write about their experience of the coronavirus crisis.
-The response was fantastic, and you can read first place winner in the senior category Evan Carron-Kee‘s piece below.
+The response was fantastic, and today the Magazine publishes the three category winners.

+Chair of the judging panel, Professor Michael Foley of TU Dublin, introduces the winning entries

+We hear little from teenagers about how they are getting through the pandemic.
+Every so often, a sixth-year student is contacted by a media outlet and...

 Subscribe from just €1 for the first month!